 Sometimes escrow accounts are required by law.
 Sometimes lenders require escrow accounts to protect their interests in your property.
-For example, if you failed to pay your taxes, the government could place a lien on your property, which would put the lender at risk.
+For example, if you failed to pay your property taxes, the local or state government could place a lien on your property, which would put the lender at risk.

-TIP: If your loan doesn’t include an escrow account, you will have to plan for potentially large property-related expenses, such as property taxes and homeowner’s insurance premiums.
+Tip: If your loan doesn’t include an escrow account, you will have to plan for potentially large property-related expenses, such as property taxes and homeowner’s insurance premiums.
 Be sure you budget for your monthly mortgage payments plus these extra costs and stay current on your taxes and insurance payments.

-TIP: Even if your lender does not require an escrow account, consider requesting a voluntary escrow account.
-Although there may be downsides to an escrow account for some people because the money may be placed in a non-interest bearing account, an escrow account could save you from scrambling to pay a potentially large property tax bill or insurance premium.
+Tip: Even if your lender does not require an escrow account, consider requesting a voluntary escrow account.
+Although there may be downsides to an escrow account for some people because the money may be placed in a non-interest bearing account, an escrow account could save you from scrambling to pay a large property tax bill or insurance premium.

 Tip: For more information about home loans, visit our mortgage page.